MAIN STUFF

 Stephen Robert Buckley

-E-mail: stephen [at] greatesthoax.info
+E-mail: greatesthoax [at] duck.com

 First construction: 22 Oct 2020.